Ripped or distressed, these jeans are the best! We chose and styled five pairs of ripped jeans for any occasion.

 The Coat: Classic camel coat

 A great way to keep your legs warm in distressed jeans is to wear a long coat.
-This classic topcoat from J. Crew will be your new go-to jacket for the season, and will make you look like a million bucks (and then some).
+This classic topcoat from Ralph Lauren will be your new go-to jacket for the season, and will make you look like a million bucks (and then some).

 The Shoes: Black Chelsea Boots